 Advocacy campaigns can take many forms and are an investment on the part of your association.
 However, your organization can still share your philanthropic values through advocacy work by:

-Don’t get too hung up on whether or not your organization is an advocacy association or not.
+Don’t get too hung up on whether your organization is an advocacy association.
 Advocacy takes many forms and sometimes requires support from many different groups.
 Even your members who aren’t politically motivated will likely understand this.
-For those who are politically engaged, seeing your association work to make the world a better place can go a long way towards convincing them to get more involved in your organization.
+For those who are politically engaged, seeing your association work to make the world a better place can go a long way toward convincing them to get more involved in your organization.

 2. Create a Membership Directory

-Associations are social organizations, so ensure your members can reach out to one another, networking and creating a community within your industry.
+Associations are social organizations, so ensure your members can reach out to one another, network, and create a community within your industry.
 Morweb offers advice on association website design, explaining that a membership directory is a core feature of engaging association websites as it allows your organization to use your current member base as a method of attracting new members.

 For your current members, a directory opens up a variety of social opportunities at your association, allowing them to become immersed in your community.
 Make sure your directory is interactive and allows members to: